Rollist class

 Parameters:

-- A String expression that specifies the URL to a CSV file (contains no eof, eor or str)
+• A String expression that specifies the URL to a CSV file (the string includes no eof, eor or str fields of ImportOptions type), such as: "data.csv"

-- An object that includes the "files" member of FileList type (a local file)
+• An object that includes the "files" member of FileList type (a local file), such as: a drag-and-drop operation to drop a local file into the control can import data from that file

 The importOpts parameter specifies options to import data into the control as object of ImportOptions type.